Encyclopaedia Britannica, 11th Edition, "France" to "Francis Joseph I." by Various

 This text is dedicated to the public domain.
 It is now common property for all to enjoy.

-A must-have for anyone studying this subject.
+A must-have for graduate-level students in this discipline.

 1 year ago